 When it comes to picking a name for your baby that both Spaniards and English-speaking people can pronounce (and doesn’t mean anything rude), you may find that it’s not that easy.

-Picking a name for your baby is one of many big decisions new parents have to face – as if the rest of it weren’t a big headache!
+Picking a name for your baby is one of many big decisions new parents have to face; as if the rest of it weren’t a big headache!
 In many ways, it’s one of the most important decisions.
-After all, many studies by psychologists and even economists have concluded that the name you give your child has an huge impact upon his or her life.
+After all, many studies by psychologists and economists conclude that a child’s name can greatly impact their life.

 For expats, the decision is compounded by the fact that the name they choose needs to be pronounceable to the child’s future friends at the local playschool as well as to friends and family in the parents’ country of origin.